 - 1. Prospective students: Apply to Warner Pacific University, completing all elements (WPU essay, official transcripts, FAFSA if you are planning to file one, etc.). - 2.
 When you have met prerequisite and general education core requirements (or, for internal applicants, if you are completing all requirements in the current academic term), submit your completed BSN Degree Program application as follows: - a.
 Transfer (external) students: Complete the electronic BSN application when applying to WPU. - b.
-Current (internal) WPU students: Submit the completed BSN application packet at the Records Office on the Mt.
-Tabor Campus.
-Students should apply by April 15 for Fall admission and by October 15 for Spring admission. - 3.
-The Division of Nursing reserves the right to request an interview (virtual or face-to-face) to determine fit with the BSN Degree Program. - 4.
-The Division of Nursing will make decisions and will notify accepted students by phone and/or email.
+Current (internal) WPU students: Submit the completed BSN application packet at the Records Office on the Mount Tabor Campus. - Students should apply by April 15 for Fall admission and by October 15 for Spring admission. - 3.
+The School of Nursing reserves the right to request an interview (virtual or face-to-face) to determine fit with the BSN Degree Program. - 4.
+The School of Nursing will make decisions and will notify accepted students by phone and/or email.
 To secure their spot, all accepted applicants will email the initialed/signed and dated registration form to the BSN advisor and meet with a counselor in the Student Financial Services Department.
-Those transfer/external applicants accepted into the BSN Degree Program will also submit a \$200 tuition deposit via payment link. - 5.
-Please note: In accordance with WP's Campus Preparedness Plan, OSBN's standards for Registered Nurses, OHA's mandates for all healthcare workers, and all clinical partners' guidelines, COVID-19 vaccination and masking are required for admitted Nursing students.
-By signing the Honor Code Pledge, you agree to be fully vaccinated (having received all required immunizations and boosters at least two weeks before you begin your first semester in the BSN Degree Program).
+Those transfer/external applicants accepted into the BSN Degree Program will also submit a \$200 tuition deposit via payment link.